chanzo/script-launcher/src/README.md

 * **condition:** Must evaluate to true or 0 for the corresponding script block to be executed.
 * **exclusion:** Must evaluate to false or !0 for the corresponding script block to be executed.

-Condition and exclusion can be a string or an array of strings containing a JavaScript expression returning a Boolean, directory name or a shell command.
+The value of the **condition** and **exclusion** statement can be a string or an array of strings containing a JavaScript expression returning a Boolean, directory name or a shell command.

 Run `npm start build-stuff` to use this example.
 ``` JSON